Five More Love Languages

 “How do you want to feel?” and “What makes you feel that way?”

-The magic of love is that it’s experienced so intensely, it can inspire and fulfill dreams, create hope, give birth to, and save, lives, soothe the soul, and so much more.
-Yet we can not see it, the actual love itself – this powerful force, this indescribable ingredient.
-We only see what it can do.
-As with energy, we do not see the energy itself.
-We see the shape it takes and how it is used.
+The magic of love is that it’s experienced so intensely, it can inspire and fulfill dreams, create hope, give birth to and save lives, soothe the soul, and so much more.
+Love is like energy; we can not see it, instead we experience it and the effects it has on us and others.

 Just as energy is inseparable from who we are, love is inseparable from the lover, the one who loves.
-I’ve come to see love as a part of the actual energy that makes us who we are.
-Just as we can not see the energy of who we are, we can see the physical form that the energy makes, and yet, the energy is more than what we see, and can be experienced without words or labels.
-Love is a kind of energy.
-Love is energy that can be expanded or contracted, grown or diminished.
-Another question, (I do like my questions), is:
+I’ve come to see love as a part of the energy that makes us who we are.
+Just as we can not see the energy of who we are, we only see the physical form that the energy takes and the impact or outcome when we express of our energy.

 “How can we grow love?”